braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_your_braze_users/adding_users_to_your_dashboard.md

 ### Email address requirements

-Every email address used in a workspace must be unique.
-This means that if you try to add an email address that's already associated with a user who had or still has access to the workspace, you'll see an error message.
+Every email address used in an [instance]({{site.baseurl}}/user_guide/administrative/access_braze/sdk_endpoints) must be unique.
+This means that if you try to add an email address that's already associated with a user who had or still has access to a company workspace in that instance, you'll see an error message.

 As a workaround for Gmail accounts that recognize the alias created by adding a plus sign (+) to the email address, you could add a suffix like "+1" or "+test" to the email address.
 For example, `contractor@braze.com` can be `contractor+1@braze.com`.